Bayesian Inference with the l1-ball Prior: Solving Combinatorial Problems with Exact Zeros: Numerical Experiments

 \subsection{Additional Numerical Results}

-In the supplementary materials, we provide some additional experiment results related to (i) benchmarking the $l_1$-ball prior method in linear regression setting; (ii) simulation in change point detection with comparison to continuous shrinkage prior; (iii) numerical comparison with post-processing methods on the accuracy of linear model selection; (iv) assessing the mixing performance of running Hamiltonian Monte Carlo via the $l_1$-ball parameterization for a spike-and-slab prior, with comparison to the stochastic search algorithm.
+In the supplementary materials, we provide some additional results related to (i) benchmarking the $l_1$-ball prior method in linear regression setting; (ii) simulation in change point detection with comparison to continuous shrinkage prior; (iii) numerical comparison with post-processing methods on the accuracy of linear model selection; (iv) assessing the mixing performance of running Hamiltonian Monte Carlo via the $l_1$-ball parameterization for a spike-and-slab prior, with comparison to the Gibbs sampling algorithm; (v) application of the $l_1$-ball prior to induce structured sparsity; (vi) simulation on rank recovery with nuclear-norm $l_1$-ball prior.